firebase/firebase-functions/.guides/upgrade.md

 );
 ```

-## 6. Traffic Migration
+## 7. Traffic Migration

 To migrate traffic safely:
 1. Rename your new 2nd gen function with a different name.
+2. Comment out any existing `minInstances` or `maxInstances` config and instead set `maxInstances` to `1` while testing.
-2. Deploy it alongside the old 1st gen function.
+3. Deploy it alongside the old 1st gen function.
-3. Gradually introduce traffic to the new function (e.g., via client-side changes or by calling it from the 1st gen function).
+4. Gradually introduce traffic to the new function (e.g., via client-side changes or by calling it from the 1st gen function).
+5. Add back the original `minInstances` and `maxInstances` settings to the 2nd gen function.
-4. Once you are confident, you can delete the 1st gen function.
+6. Once you are confident, you can delete the 1st gen function.